numbas/editor-docs/source/jme-reference.rst

     Write a number, with the given separator character between every 3 digits

-    To write a number using notation appropriate to a particular culture or context, see :func:`formatnumber`.
+    To write a number using notation appropriate to a particular culture or context, see :jme:func:`formatnumber`.

     **Example**:
         * ``separateThousands(1234567.1234,",")`` → ``'1,234,567.1234'``